 Care for the most important people in your life

 At La Clinica you can choose from a full range of health providers for prenatal care and childbirth based on your situation and preferences.
-La Clinica offers prenatal care through a family physician and certified nurse midwives at our Family and Women’s Health Center.
+La Clinica offers prenatal care through a family physician and certified nurse midwives at our Women’s Health Center.
 Our patients deliver babies at Asante Ashland Community Hospital, Providence Medford Medical Center, and Rogue Regional Medical Center.

 All of our providers practice compassionate, respectful, and family-centered care.
 We promote healthy living and illness prevention through education, empowering mothers to prepare for the birth of their baby, and helping them make informed, sound decisions about their own care.